PS 106x May 2021 UPDATES!

 The 3-K application deadline has been extended to

 Friday, May 28.

 All NYC children born in 2018 can apply.

 Families, please sign up for their newsletter so you can receive notifications about the application, including when new program options are available.

 Families can sign up here: schools.nyc.gov/sign-up.

-Please click on the link below to read the letter:
+Please click on the link below to read and view the family update: